AntoineSavage/pizzascript/README.md

   - replace the identifier with its associated value
   - return a the quoted version of this value (see below).
 Ex:
     - given: `(def my_func (func (x) x))`
-    - decompiling `my_func`
+    - encoding `my_func`
       - replace identifier `my_func` with function `(func (x) x)`
       - returns the quoted function `['func ['x] 'x]`

-  - note that decompilation only ever replaces **one** identifier with its value at a time.
-In order to perform recursive decompilation, you need to write a custom function for it
+  - note that encoding only ever replaces at a time **one** identifier with its value.
+In order to perform recursive encoding, you need to write a custom function for it

 Here is a more involved example:
 ```